vlovich/udp-fanout/README.md

 This is similar to samplicate.
 It has fewer options, but supports dynamic registration/deregistration via an admin port.

-Given a source port (currently hard-coded to syslog port of 514), it will copy all incoming packets to the registered listeners.
+Given a source port it will copy all incoming packets to the registered listeners.

-The admin port (currently hard-coded to 10000) receives control messages.
+The admin port receives control messages.

+To start:
+./udp-fanout 514 10000

 To register a listener: